-Fall is in the air, and it’s one our favorite times of the year.
+Fall is in the air, and it’s one of our favorite times of the year in Colorado.
 The aspen leaves are changing to vibrant colors of yellow and red, elk can be heard bugling in the distance, and frosty breath can be seen all morning.
-It also signals one of the best times to go fly-fishing.
+It also signals one of the best times to go fly-fishing in Colorado.

 This time of year, the water temperature cools down.
 Fish become more aggressive in their feeding patterns to beef up before the winter hits, and the Brown trout spawn begins.
 Most Brown trout spawn during October, which causes the males to transform into stunning colors of orange and gold.
 The males fight for breeding rights next to the females on what we call “reds,” and you may be just lucky enough to see this spectacle while you’re on the water.

-Since the fish are more aggressive, we can often target them with streamers and larger nymphs.
+Since the fish are more aggressive in the fall, we can often target them with streamers and larger nymphs.
 Our property on the Colorado River, called Confluence Ranch, is a great place to target these spawning fish because they’ll often swim up into Willow Creek or stage right at the confluence before they go to spawn.

-When planning your trip to C Lazy U, don’t forget to stop by the Outfitters Cabin or call to book your fishing trip.
-You’ll catch some of these amazing fish in one of the best times of the year!
+When planning your trip to C Lazy U dude ranch, don’t forget to stop by the Outfitters Cabin or call to book your fishing trip in the Colorado mountains.
+You’ll catch some of these amazing fish at one of the best times of the year!